PatrykDobies/ZTM-Warsaw-Streaming/README.md

 ## Project Description

 This project demonstrates a scalable streaming pipeline built on Azure Cloud.
-It ingests live GPS data, processes it using Spark Structured Streaming, and visualizes in Power BI.
+It ingests live GPS data, processes it using Spark Structured Streaming, visualizes in Power BI and creates ML model.

-It consists of three main stages:
+It consists of four main stages:

 1. **Ingestion (Apache NiFi & Azure Event Hubs)** Apache NiFi: Cyclically fetches data from the ZTM API and splits JSON arrays into individual events.